sendbird/sendbird-chat-sample-react/README.md

 ## 🚀 Get started

 You must use [NodeJS](https://nodejs.org/en/) to build these sample apps.
 Node version >16 is required.
-Please download [here](https://nodejs.org/en/).

 ### Running the App